 We often play board games on a Sunday as a family, and Ticket to Ride did not disappoint.
 The first game we played took about 45 minutes, but the next couple of rounds were completed in 30 minutes.

-The aim of Ticket to Ride is to claim railway routes connecting cities through North America.
+The aim of Ticket to Ride is to claim railway routes connecting cities throughout North America.
 The longer the routes the more points scored.
 Additional points are scored by connecting two far away cities and for those with the longest continuous route.
 But be careful, if people know you are trying to claim a route, they can block you!

 Get your ticket to ride game here, it is a perfect game to play while studying geography in your homeschool!